 - Puppy mills – only half of the 4.3 million born in puppy mills each year survive past 12 weeks.

-- Animal testing – costing taxpayers $14 billion per year, animal testing makes use of over 22 million animals in laboratories.
+- Animal testing – taxpayers spend $14 billion per year to keep over 22 million animals in laboratories.

 Check back often for more insights and data deep dives.